MontiCore/montiarc/docs/Reference/Testing/MaUnit.md

 More complex tests can be defined by using other library components that produce or assert streams of messages.
 The execution length of the test can be set with the `ticks` stereotype, which defines the number of ticks that the test should run for.
+Likewise, with `simulatedTickLength` the simulated time between ticks in nanoseconds can be set.

 The following test description targets an implementation of the binary AND gate.
 The test is parameterized by the input and output streams of the SUT.